SAP-samples/teched2025-AI162/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description

-In this exercise, we will create...

-## Exercise 2.1 Configure Workslist and Object Page Header Entities
+# Exercise 2 - Configure Workslist and Object Page Header Entities

 Schemas allow configuring which information shall be shown in the worklist of documents and in the object page header of each document.<br>
 This can be used to customize the UI to the requirements of your business, e.g. when processing invoices, it might help to see the supplier name and total amount on the worklist to find the right invoice more quickly.